 Mayfield, NY helping tornado ravaged Mayfield, KY with donation of $86,000

-MAYFIELD, NY (News10)- The Fulton County Sheriff tells News10 that what’s become known as “Mayfield Helping Mayfield” has resulted in 86 thousand dollars in donations.
+MAYFIELD, N.Y.
+(NEWS10) — The Fulton County Sheriff told NEWS10 ABC that what’s become known as “Mayfield Helping Mayfield” has resulted in $86,000 in donations.

-Thanks to a connection with the Sheriff in Mayfield, Kentucky, Giardino says a fund has been set up so that the financial donations will go toward things that can’t be covered by state an federal funding alone; things like housing, repairs, deductibles for vehicles and even mental health care.
+Thanks to a connection with the Sheriff in Mayfield, Kentucky, Giardino says a fund has been set up so that the financial donations will go toward things that can’t be covered by state and federal funding alone.
+Things such as housing, repairs, deductibles for vehicles, and even mental health care.

-Mayfield, Kentucky Mayor Kathy Stewart O’Nan told News10’s Anya Tucker that her community is deeply grateful for the generosity and kindness, saying “I would like to say from the bottom of our heats.
-Such a sincere thank you to the people of Mayfield, New York.”
+Mayfield, Kentucky Mayor Kathy Stewart O’Nan told NEWS10’s Anya Tucker that her community is deeply grateful for the generosity and kindness, saying, “I would like to say from the bottom of our hearts such a sincere thank you to the people of Mayfield, New York.”

 Financial donations are still being accepted and can be sent to: